david-singerman/markdown-cv/index.md

 </div>

-## Currently
+## Current position

-Standing on the shoulders of giants
+Assistant Professor of History and American Studies, University of Virginia

 ### Specialized in